-The Senior List 2020 Digital Coupon Book is Available Sold Out
+The Senior List 2020 Digital Coupon Book

 The cost of prescriptions for seniors can be an astronomical burden, especially for our loved ones on a fixed income.
 Even with prescription drug coverage through Medicare part D or a Medicare Advantage Plan offering Medicare prescription drug coverage, the cost of medications can still be offset with some savvy shopping and price comparisons.
 That's one reason we try to keep a current list of senior discounts on prescriptions.